fyunusa/secrets_revealed/readme.md

 ### Instructions:

-1. **Link to the Live Demo**: Replace `https://secretrevealed.netlify.app/` with the actual URL of your deployed application.
+1. **Screenshot**: Replace `screenshot.png` with the actual filename or URL of your project's screenshot.
+Ensure the screenshot provides a visual preview of your web application.

-2. **Screenshot**: Replace `screenshot.png` with the actual filename or URL of your project's screenshot.
-Make sure the screenshot is accessible and provides a visual representation of your web application.
+2. **Link to the Live Demo**: Replace `https://secretrevealed.netlify.app/` with the actual URL of your deployed application.

-This format will provide users and potential contributors with essential information about your project, including how to access it live and a visual preview through the screenshot.
+This structure ensures that the screenshot is the first visual element users encounter when viewing your `README.md`, followed by the direct link to the live demo for easy access.
 Adjust any details as per your project's specifics and preferences.